RADHIKESHS/Electricity-Bill-Payment-System/README.md

 # dainty-knee-9326

-# Consumer Management System
+# Electricity Bill Payment System
-The Consumer Management System is a Java-based application that allows both consumers and administrators to manage various aspects of the billing and complaint processes.
+This is a Java-based application for consumers to view and pay their monthly electricity bills, and for the administrator to manage consumer accounts and bills.
 The system includes two interfaces: the Consumer UI and the Admin UI.

 # Consumer UI
 The Consumer UI is designed for individual consumers to manage their accounts, view their bills, pay their bills, and file complaints.
 The system includes the following functionalities for consumers: